 Incidentally the site of the Eagle Summit Vineyard is not far from where famed Napa Vintner Warren Winiarski purchased his first piece of land (prior to moving to the site of what is now Stag’s Leap Vineyard.

-The roots of Cresta Velia took shape when a vintner client who was making their wine at Outpost closed their wine operations – leaving the fruit in barrel.
-John seized this opportunity and purchased the fruit.
+The roots of Cresta Velia took shape when a vintner client who was making their wine at Outpost closed their wine operations and left the fermenting grapes in barrel.
+John took advantage of this opportunity and purchased this single barrel.
 This was his first vintage (2009).

 The 2012 was “the perfect growing season”, according to John – no major heat spikes and even ripening throughout the summer into the Autumn months.
 This Cabernet Sauvignon is intensely dark in color with an elegant nose.
 Ripe plum, blackberry, brown sugar and a neat herbal spice note shows.
 This characteristic is certainly not green but adds to the complexity of the bouquet and tends to show after the wine has been in bottle a few years.
 John calls the palate of this wine “sweet and savory”.
 Notice the textural feel of the tannins – they are well integrated but are chalky – with a fine dusty nuance.
 They spread from the front of the palate through the back and anchor a very long finish.